gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 A *set* is a well defined collection of distinct objects.
 The objects that make up a set (also known as the *elements* or *members*) can be anything: numbers, people, letters of the alphabet, other sets, and so on.

 I'll show you how **JavaScript types can be viewed as sets**.
 Let's start defining four primitive sets that we will need later.
 To represent the concept of a set in JavaScript I'll use a function that behave like the identity if everything is fine and throws a `TypeError` otherwise.
+From a math point of view ensuring the correct values and failing loudly is essential.

 ```js
 // Nil is the set containing null and undefined